Refusing a Blood Test for DUI

 Technically, it is not illegal to refuse a blood test after a DUI arrest because it does not bring any criminal consequences.
 However, it will trigger immediate administrative consequences that are arguably worse.
 The first time you refuse to take a mandatory chemical test, such as a blood test, the California Department of Motor Vehicles (DMV) will suspend your driver’s license for one year.
 Subsequent refusals, or refusing while you have a history of DUIs on your driving record, will extend the automatic suspension to two or three years.

 Have you been arrested for a DUI and subjected to a blood test?
-The Law Offices of Evan E. Zelig, P.C. and our Santa Rosa DUI lawyer can be retained to defend your rights and your driving privilege with our 10+ years of criminal defense experience.
+The Law Offices of Evan E. Zelig, P.C. and our defense lawyer can be retained to defend your rights and your driving privilege with our 15+ years of criminal defense experience.
 If you did refuse to take a mandatory test, you need to contact us as soon as possible.
 We may be able to halt the automatic suspension and save your license – but you have to act quickly.
-Call 707.418.5352 today.
+Call (707) 418-5352 today.